waditya/namaste-react/Notes/Episode-06-00-Exploring-the-World.md

 ## Shimmer UI

 A shimmer UI is a version of the UI that doesn't contain actual content, but instead mimics the layout and shapes of the content that will eventually appear.
+We can add empty cards to mimic a seamless UI.